Welcome to the Ultimate Grilling Guide: Chicken Legs & Drumsticks Edition

 From Kitchen to Grill: Prepping Your Chicken Like a Pro

-Having familiarised ourselves with the chicken parts, it's time we turn our attention to the preparation process.
-Here's a comprehensive guide to cleaning, marinating, and getting your chicken legs and drumsticks ready for the grill.
+Now that we've identified our chicken parts, let's dive into the preparation process.
+Here's a step-by-step guide to cleaning, marinating, and preparing your chicken legs and drumsticks for grilling.

 From Cleaning to Marinating: Preparing Your Chicken